stevecj/consensus/README.md

-# Rendition
+# Consensus

-Defines a Rendition::Portrayal base class for objects that each have specific attributes, and each attribute can be backed by either a simple value or a lazy (callable) object to resolve the value if and when it is requested.
+Defines a Consensus::Portrayal base class for objects that each have specific attributes, and each attribute can be backed by either a simple value or a lazy (callable) object to resolve the value if and when it is requested.
 Attribute values are memoized after being